 This is a big one!
 One word—acrylic.
 Acrylic kind of took us by storm in 2018.
 I’m officially dubbing 2018 the year of translucency.
 Again, I am so OK with this!
 2019 I expect the use of acrylic to rise even more.
 Couples love the elegance and simplicity of acrylic and glass signage incorporated into wedding décor.
 And it’s no surprise.
 Both materials offer a huge variety in the ways they could be used, which in turn made them perfect for pretty much any type of wedding you are having.
 Barn weddings, indoor romantic weddings, lush and French Chateau inspired, you name it and I assure you a gorgeous glass or acrylic welcome sign or seating chart will fit in perfectly.

 I’ve seen signs trending more towards a less is more feel.
-Whereas sign requests used to be asked to be full of mixed types hand lettering, serifs, sans serif, fun shadowing and shading etc—much like chalk board art.
-The tail end of 2018 I have seen more request for elegant scripted signage that is more simplistic in nature.
+Whereas sign requests used to be asked to be full of mixed types hand lettering, serifs, sans serif, fun shadowing, and shading, etc—much like chalkboard art.
+The tail end of 2018 I have seen more requests for elegantly scripted signage that is more simplistic in nature.
 Being a simplistically minded designer myself, I love the way this trend is shaping out.
 I’m excited to see if it continues.

 Overall I see 2019 being the year of using multiple mediums and personal design.
 Which I’m looking forward.